I am an assistant professor of Information Systems and Operations Management @ Emory University’s Goizueta Business

 I am curious about how novel innovations come about.
 The areas I’m broadly interested in: product design, service design, teams, networks, intellectual property.

 Recently I work on (or am learning more about) how user-innovators generate novel product designs; how teams manage interdependencies; and how firms configure/reconfigure their business methods.

 I am from Malaysia and spent many years studying and working in Singapore.
 I read quite a bit (fiction and non-fiction both: most recently “sapiens”, “silent spring”, “genghis khan and the making of the modern world”, “the three-body problem trilogy”, “the black swan” and “antifragility”).
 Also travels (for food and sightseeing), and runs (never more than 5k).
-Before my PhD I worked for about six years @ PSA International, where I worked on port design and development (evaluating new technologies, prototyping new operations algorithms, hardware specification, operational capacity sizing, streamlining human work processes, etc.)
+Before my PhD I worked for about six years @ PSA International, where I worked on port design and development (evaluating new technologies, prototyping new operations algorithms, hardware and software specification and development, streamlining human work processes, etc.)

 This is my CV.